I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorscx/ns-sensorscx-_sensor_controller_config.md

     _In_ SENSOROBJECT Sensor,
     _In_ PSENSOR_COLLECTION_LIST pThresholds);</pre>

+#### Sensor

+A reference to a sensor object.

+#### pThresholds

+A list of threshold properties and their values associated with the sensor.

 `EvtSensorStart`

 This callback function starts the sensor based on the default properties specified by the driver, or properties set by the class extension.